Customer Support vs. Customer Service: What’s the Difference?

 • Reactively responding to a customer issue

 Customer support is a prominent function in the SaaS, technology, and e-commerce industries.
+As customer expectations evolve, customer support require ongoing adaptation and the integration of new tools and strategies to meet these demands effectively.

 What is Customer Service?